MicrosoftDocs/Virtualization-Documentation/windows-server-container-samples/apache/README.md

 # Description:

-Creates an image containing Apache 2.4.18 for Windows and the required Visual Studio Redistribute package.
+Creates an image containing Apache 2.4.18 for Windows and the required Visual Studio redistributable package.

 # Environment: